data-science-extensions/data-science-extensions/docs/guides/querying-data/index.md

     pd.DataFrame(customer_data).to_sql("customer", conn, index=False, if_exists="replace")
     ```

     Once the data is created, we can check that it has been loaded correctly by displaying the first few rows of each DataFrame.
-To do this, we will use the `pd.read_sql()` function to execute SQL queries and retrieve the data from the database.
-We will then parse the results to the `print()` function to display the DataFrame in a readable format.
+To do this, we will use the [`pd.read_sql()`][pandas-read_sql] function to execute SQL queries and retrieve the data from the database.
+We will then parse the results to the [`print()`][python-print] function to display the DataFrame in a readable format.

     ```py {.sql linenums="1" title="Check Sales DataFrame"}
     print(f"Sales Table: {len(pd.read_sql('SELECT * FROM sales', conn))}")